Winona Rail Bridge

 The Winona Rail Bridge was a swing bridge that spanned the Mississippi River between Winona, Minnesota, and Winona Junction in Buffalo, Buffalo County, Wisconsin.
 It was built to link the Winona and St. Peter Railroad with the La Crosse, Trempealeau & Prescott Railroad.
-Both became part of the Chicago and North Western Transportation Company (C&NW).
+Both railroads became part of the Chicago and North Western Transportation Company (C&NW).
+Parts of the bridge are still visible.
 The swing span was removed, but the box girder portion of the bridge still extends from Latsch Island just downstream of the current Main Channel Bridge.
 Piers from the original 1871 bridge and the box girders are in the North Channel just downstream of the current North Channel Bridge.

 History

 Temporary bridge

 On December 29, 1870, the Mississippi River was bridged by the first Winona Rail Bridge, a temporary bridge built in 4 days that connected with the La Crosse, Trempealeau & Prescott Railroad.
 The La Crosse, Trempealeau & Prescott, another enterprise of the C&NW, chartered to build from a point across the river from Winona to connect with the Chicago, Milwaukee and St. Paul Railroad at Winona Junction in Wisconsin near La Crosse.
 This connection allowed through railroad traffic from Chicago into Southern Minnesota, without having to ferry cars.
 It was the first train to cross the Mississippi above Dubuque, Iowa.